austineamonn/SummerResearch2024/README.md

 # IntelliShield: A Privacy Preserving Explainable Educational Recommendation System
 For the iCompBio REU program Summer of 2024 at the University of Tennessee Chattanooga.
+Additional analysis done in the Introduction to R for Biologists course taught by Dr. Caroline Dong at Grinnell College.

 Project Lead: Austin Nicolas.

 Project Mentor: Dr. Shahnewaz Sakib.

+Additional Mentors: Dr. Caroline Dong

 ## General Outline of Summer Research Project:
 First a synthetic dataset was generated based on both real life data and synthetic mappings.
 Within the mapping there are three column types: Xp are private data that should not be leaked, X are the data being used to calculate Xu the utility data that the machine learning model is trying to predict.
 Then the feature importance for the dataset was calculated based on how much each X column impacted the target Xu column.
 Then the data was privatized using a variety of techniques including variations on differential privacy and random shuffling.
 Then the privacy loss - utility gain tradeoff was calculated across machine learning models and privatization techniques.